 Choosing the Right Cleaning Products

-When it comes to choosing the right cleaning products for your down gears, it’s important to opt for gentle options that are specifically designed for down-filled items.
+When it comes to choosing the right cleaning products for your down jacket, it’s important to opt for gentle options that are specifically designed for down-filled items.
 Look for down-specific detergents or mild soaps that are free from harsh chemicals and additives.

 Avoid using regular laundry detergents, as they can strip away the natural oils in the down, reducing their loft and insulation properties.
 Similarly, fabric softeners should be avoided, as they can leave behind a residue that can affect the gear’s performance.